 While gymnastics, swimming, track, and even baseball games at Cal are some of the best cheap family entertainment options in town, football is a bigger investment.
 Tickets are more expensive, games are longer, and parking is more challenging on game days.

 Here are some tips to help kids enjoy the game and surrounding festivities, from our Director of Sponsorships, Carol Burton, an Oakland mom of two boys who love athletics of all types.
 Carol has armed us with tools for enjoying a game and assures us that “it’s okay to leave early.”

 - Check the website for schedule, ticket purchases, and any new restrictions or offers.

 - Wear your blue and gold to fit in!

 - Keep your eyes peeled for mascot Oski, and if you can get close to him, get a photo with him.

 - Look forward to watching the cheerleaders and band perform.

 - Find someone wearing a red shirt.
 It’s harder than you think in a crowd of blue and gold.
 Red shirts will be called out and the students will chant “Take off that red shirt!” if a red shirt or red hat is spotted.

-- Listen to the Mic Men lead cheers in the student section.
-This is an elite group of the Cal Spirit Squad who are responsible of making sure Cal Pride is always present.
+- Listen to the Cal Spirit Squad leading cheers in the student section — they are responsible for making sure Cal Pride is always present.

-- Cal band performs at halftime and its always a highlight.
+- Cal band performs at halftime and it is always a highlight.